PerseusArkouda/GameExec/README.md

 ## Short description:
 With this script you can manage and run Windows games via Proton.
  - Can be executed either by running ./GameExec directly from the terminal or by running GameExec.desktop from a file manager.
+ - Can be self updated by running: ./GameExec update
  - Remember to edit the script's path in GameExec.desktop if you plan to move it to a different directory from GameExec.

 ![GameExec Screenshot](https://github.com/PerseusArkouda/GameExec/blob/master/GameExec-Screenshot.jpg?raw=true)